cs4404-mission2/writeup/README.md

 #### Install and configure BGP on the ISP gateway

-We begin by installing BIRD with `sudo apt install -y bird2`, then modifying it's config in `/etc/bird/bird.conf`:
+We begin by installing BIRD with `sudo apt install -y bird2`, then modifying its config in `/etc/bird/bird.conf`:

 ```
 router id 192.168.0.17;